Chart Color Schemes

 Population

-Bruthen-Omeo's population, as per AreaSearch's analysis, was around 8,631 by Nov 2025.
-This figure reflects an increase of 341 people since the 2021 Census, which reported a population of 8,290.
-The change is inferred from ABS' estimated resident population of 8,633 in June 2024 and an additional 134 validated new addresses since the Census date.
-This results in a density ratio of 1.2 persons per square kilometer.
-Bruthen-Omeo's growth rate of 4.1% since the 2021 census exceeded the SA3 area's growth rate of 4.0%.
-Interstate migration contributed approximately 68.1% of overall population gains during recent periods, with all drivers being positive factors.
+Based on AreaSearch's analysis, Bruthen - Omeo's population is around 8631 as of November 2025.
+This reflects an increase of 341 people since the 2021 Census, which reported a population of 8290 people.
+The change is inferred from the estimated resident population of 8633 from the ABS as of June 2024 and an additional 134 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1.2 persons per square kilometer.
+Bruthen - Omeo's growth rate of 4.1% since the 2021 census exceeded the SA3 area's growth rate of 4%, marking it as a leader in regional growth.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 68.1% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
-For areas not covered by this data, AreaSearch used VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Considering these projections, Bruthen-Omeo is forecasted to experience significant population increase in the top quartile of Australia's non-metropolitan areas.
-The area is expected to grow by 3,603 persons by 2041 based on the latest population numbers, recording a gain of 41.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering these projections, a significant population increase is forecast for Bruthen - Omeo, with an expected growth of 3603 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 41.1% in total over the 17 years.

 Frequently Asked Questions - Population